 - Rare causes of disease in humans

-- Contaminated food, esp. raw dairy products/meat
+- Contaminated food, esp. raw meat, unpasteurized dairy products

 - Contact with infected animals